patrick-Mukendi/patrick-Mukendi/README.md

 Added the `Mon 23 Jan 2025`

-Last update on Sat Jan 25 2025
+Last update on Sun Jan 26 2025

-**341 day before 2026 ⏱** days before new years
+**340 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️